jeffpascal/Architect-Roadmap/Reactive-Architecture-Domain-Driven-Design.md

 ### Aggregates

+- An Aggregate Root is an Entity in a Bounded Context that aggregates other objects and is not aggregated by anything.
+I.E. it is at the root of the aggregation tree.
+Aggregate Roots are always Entities, never Value Objects.

 - An *Aggregate* is a collection of domain objects bount to a root Entity
 - The root *Entity* is called **Aggregate Root**
 - Objects in an *Aggregate* can be treated as a single unit